AbdEl-Rahman21/ruby-minis/README.md

-# ruby-minis
+# Ruby-minis
-some “intro to programming” problems with ruby
+Some simple problem solving for ruby